Serpent03/Grubless/readme.md

 ## How does it work?

-There are two "phases" of the operating system booting up: the initial boot, and then loading the kernee.
+There are two "phases" of the operating system booting up: the initial boot, and then loading the kernel.
 Accordingly, the files for operations in both the bootup and kernel phases can be found inside `source/boot` and `source/kernel` respectively.

 The reason that boot and kernel are different phases has to do with the fact that during bootup, an instruction size of only 16-bit is available to us.